dCache/dcache-book2/config-info-provider.md

     <constant id="SITE-UNIQUE-ID">DESY-HH</constant>

-The `info-provider.xml` contains detailed descriptions of all the properties that are editable.
-You should refer to this documentation when editing the `info-provider.xml`.
+The **info-provider.xml** contains detailed descriptions of all the properties that are editable.
+You should refer to this documentation when editing the **info-provider.xml**.

-Testing the info provider
+TESTING THE INFO PROVIDER
 =========================

-Once you have configured `info-provider.xml` to reflect your site's configuration, you may test that the info provider produces meaningful results.
+Once you have configured **info-provider.xml** to reflect your site's configuration, you may test that the info provider produces meaningful results.

 Running the info-provider script should produce GLUE information in LDIF format; for example:

-    PROMPT-ROOT CMD-INFO-PROVIDER | head -20
+    [root] # dcache-info-provider | head -20
     #
     #  LDIF generated by Xylophone v0.2
     #